 How Does It Work?

-After downloading and opening Forecast, you’ll need a .wav file to import into the app.
+After downloading and opening Forecast, you’ll need an audio file to import into the app (I bounce out a .wav version of my episode, but MP3s work too).
 You can either click the Import Audio button in the top left and find your file in the Finder, or drag and drop your file into the Import Button area of the app.

-As soon as you import the .wav file, Forecast will start encoding it as an MP3.
+As soon as you import that audio file, Forecast will start encoding it as an MP3.
 This is a great feature and a huge time saver, because you can add the other information while the file is being encoded.
-Great touch, Mr. Arment.

 Next, add your podcast title, episode title, and the summary of the episode.